Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 This is also something I wish they would fix because when they go down for maintenance, it seems like forever before the site comes back up.

-I love Funimation and I love buying their products to support the anime industry, they’ve been having a lot of problems lately like the Code Geass mono audio issue or more recently, the poor quality masters of Re:Zero: Starting Life in Another World which resulted in blu-ray quality worse than Crunchyroll 1080p encodes.
+I used to love Funimation and I used to love buying their products to support the anime industry, they’ve been having a lot of problems lately like the Code Geass mono audio issue or more recently, the poor quality masters of Re:Zero: Starting Life in Another World which resulted in blu-ray quality worse than Crunchyroll 1080p encodes.